Immigration to Denmark: Performance in primary school

 On average, immigrant students have weaker performance levels in reading, math, and science than their Danish peers at the end of compulsory education When leaving primary school, in 2021 non-Western descendants received lower grades on average than pupils of Danish descent, in particular in mathematics and reading.
 The same difference was noted in the study "PISA Etnisk 2018" (PISA Ethnical 2018), a statistical study on pupils with immigrant background conducted as part of the general Programme for International Student Assessment (PISA) studies in Denmark.
-In 2018, 10.7% of all participating Danish school children had an immigrant backgroun (i.e. both parents were born outside Denmark).
+In 2018, 10.7% of all participating Danish school children had an immigrant background (i.e. both parents were born outside Denmark).
 These students on average achieved lower results concerning maths, reading and science subjects.
 Most of the difference was due to a differing socioeconomic background for the immigrants students.
 The PISA study also pointed out that the student composition of the school in question also was significant, so that the socioeconomic background of the student herself as well as the background of her class-mates would influence her school results.

 In an earlier study, it was found that demographic characteristics such as the student's gender, number of siblings, language spoken at home, home education resources, the number of books in the home, parents' level of education, parents' income and occupation, and parents' labor market experience explained between 40 and 65% of the achievement gap between immigrant and native Dane test scores.
 In addition to the finding that student demographic characteristics concerning their family size, educational materials in the home, and their parents' socioeconomic status, the study found that schools with more than 10% immigrant students had greater achievement gaps between immigrant and descendant PISA scores and the scores of students of Danish origin.
 This indicates that school composition also has a significant effect on immigrant student achievement.